 Stuttgart is the capital of the state of Baden-Württemberg in southern Germany.
 Stuttgart is known for its high-tech industry with strong ties to the automotive, electronics, engineering and high-tech industry.
 The region currently has Germany's highest density of scientific, academic and research organisations.
 Germany is in Central Europe, bordering the Baltic Sea and the North Sea, between the Netherlands and Poland, south of Denmark.
 The climate is temperate and marine with cool, cloudy, wet winters and summers and occasional warm mountain wind.
 The official language is German.
 There are many regional accents and dialects, standard German is understood everywhere.
 English and French are also spoken in the country's western states while Russian is spoken in eastern states.
 Locals will appreciate an effort to express basic courtesies in German.
 The main religion is Christianity.
 The economy of Germany is the largest national economy in Europe, the fourth largest by nominal GDP in the world.
 The service sector contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.
 Most of the country's products are in engineering, especially in automobiles, machinery, metals, and chemical goods.
 Germany is the leading producer of wind turbines and solar power technology in the world.
 Germans tend to be formal in business and social settings.
 Punctuality is particularly very important in Germany.
 Expatriates should address associates by their surname (such as Herr or Frau Beckenbauer) until invited to call them by their first name.
 Expatriate business dress is a suit for all meetings.
 The security risk for expatriates in Germany is low.
 Risks include low levels of street crime, however violence is unusual, and expats are unlikely to be exposed to crime.
 There is risk of terrorism.
 The currency of Germany is the Euro (EUR).
 Banking is on a par with that of the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Stuttgart is 5.2 Million (Metro) (2018 est.), while the inflation rate (CPI) is 2.1% for Germany as at June 2018.
-For a single Expat, the personal income tax rate in Germany is progressive up to 45%.
+The population of Stuttgart is 5.2 Million (Metro) (2018 est.), while the inflation rate (CPI) is 2.5% for Germany as at October 2018.
+Xpatulator Hypothetical Tax for Germany is based on the current personal income tax rates for single taxpayers which are progressive up to 45%.

 Cost Of Living